hyperledger-archives/ursa-rfcs/README.md

   - New core features
   - Backward incompatible changes
   - Changes that affect the security of communications or administration
+  - New Protocols
+  - New implementations of existing protocols
+    (as they may have different security properties)

 Some changes do not require an RFC: